open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 ### Dependency management

-A Bill of Material ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms)) allows you to fix the versions of dependencies, including transitive ones.
+A Bill of Material ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms)) ensures that versions of dependencies (including transitive ones) are aligned.

 Importing the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs when using the OpenTelemetry starter is important to ensure version alignment across all OpenTelemetry dependencies.